 The Azusa Pacific community believes that the good news of Jesus’ love transforms every people, culture, and condition, that all people are created in the image of God, and that every person matters.
 This simple but critical belief inspires healthy and God-honoring steps to advance the work of God in the world.
-The Center for Student Action mobilizes and educates students toward responsible and transformational service locally and globally through a collaborative network of offices and programs, including the Center for Global Learning and Engagement (study away), the local, national, and International Mobilization programs, Mexico Outreach, International Students and Scholars, and H.I.S.
+The Center for Student Action mobilizes and educates students toward responsible and transformational service locally and globally through a collaborative network of programs, including Local Engagement, Action Teams, Mexico Outreach, and H.I.S.
 Years.

 University Service Requirement

 Service, one of Azusa Pacific’s Four Cornerstones, stands at the heart of the university’s local and international outreach, short-term service trips, and service-learning endeavors.
 The university desires to see the service experience connect to a deeper relationship with Christ, develop in students a greater sense of community, and model scholarship put into practice.
 To this end, the university desires that every student have an intercultural experience during his or her time at APU.

 A student’s service may correlate with his or her academic coursework or it may be an opportunity to branch out of the classroom experience.
 There are a variety of ways for students to engage in service outside of the classroom through the Center for Student Action.
 For more information on the Service Credit Requirement or the programs that fall within the requirement, please visit the Center for Student Action in East Campus.